Who needs Aouar or Ozil? How Partey can help solve Arsenal’s creativity issue | Goal.com

 That means someone else needs to step up and Partey’s arrival will certainly help make Arsenal more of a threat when they go forward.

-One of the reasons that Arsenal have been somewhat lacking in creativity and an attacking threat in recent months is Arteta’s switch from the 4-2-3-1 formation he was using before lockdown, to the back three he opted for after the restart.
+One of the reasons that Arsenal have been somewhat lacking in an attacking sense in recent months is Arteta’s switch from the 4-2-3-1 formation he was using before lockdown, to the back three he opted for after the restart.

 However, the signing of Partey is expected to see them soon revert to a back four, with the Ghanaian set to be at the heart of Arteta’s new midfield.